rubyworks/tomparse/README.md

 but as you can see by the above example, TomParse does not support the *field* list.
 If needed just use the arguments list for these as well.

-This choice was made, btw, because support for signatures as defined by the spec, leads to very non-optimal code.
+This choice was made because support for signatures as defined by the spec leads to very non-optimal code.
 It requires scanning every chunk of documentation for a `Signature` section in order to determine how to treat it.
 What is needed is a more universal syntax, that can be easily recognized by some clear identifier